cburkert/go-drop/README.md

 # go-drop

-This is a Go implementation of a Qabel Drop server.
+This is an **inofficial** implementation of a server for the Qabel Drop protocol written in Go.

+For more information about Qabel see its [organization page an Github](https://github.com/Qabel).